This post may contain affiliate links. Please see my disclosure policy.

 Instructions

-2. For the macaron shells, combine super-fine almond flour, freeze dried raspberries, and powdered sugar in a food processor.
+- Make macaron shells: Combine super-fine almond flour, freeze dried raspberries, and powdered sugar in a food processor.
 Pulse 1 minute or until finely ground.
 Use a fine mesh sieve or sifter to sift mixture three times into a large bowl (do not skip this step).
 Discard any large particles that can’t be pushed through the sieve with a firm spatula.
 Set aside.

-8. Bake one sheet of macarons at a time in the center of the oven.
-Rotate halfway through, baking 18 to 20 minutes or until macarons are crisp and firm, and you can cleanly peel the parchment away from the macaron.
+- Bake macarons: Place one sheet of macarons at a time in the center of the oven.
+Bake 18 to 20 minutes, rotating the baking sheet halfway through, until macarons are crisp and firm and you can cleanly peel the parchment away from the macaron.
 Let macarons cool on baking sheets for 30 minutes, then transfer to a wire rack to cool completely (macarons should release from parchment easily – gently loosen with a thin metal spatula if needed).

 Notes